jourlez/dcc-node-dashboard/blocks/README.md

 The `create-block` script will create the block files in a the block directory using the `slug` field entered from the prompts when scaffolding the block.

-The script uses the [@alleyinteractive/create-block](https://github.com/alleyinteractive/alley-scripts/tree/main/packages/create-block) script with the `--namespace` flag for scaffolding block files with the plugin namespace of `create-wordpress-plugin`.
+The script uses the [@decentralchain/create-block](https://github.com/decentralchain/alley-scripts/tree/main/packages/create-block) script with the `--namespace` flag for scaffolding block files with the plugin namespace of `dcc-node-dashboard`.
 See the `create-block` script in `package.json`.

 For **dynmanic blocks** the following files will be generated: